julianasantimaria/ProjectsTerraform/README.md

 ## Overview

-There are several individual projects for allocating resources in clouds through code.
+There are individual projects for allocating resources in clouds through code.

 Each project has its particularity in the amount of resources, cloud, network, subnet, IAM, region of the allocated resource, etc. In some projects, the code may allocate resources to different characteristics at once.